minimaxir/aitextgen/docs/tutorials/model-from-scratch.md

 - Non-English Text
 - Heavily Encoded Text

-It still will require a _massive_ amount of training time (several hours, even on a TPU), but will be more flexible.
+It still will require a _massive_ amount of training time (several hours) but will be more flexible.

 ## Building a Custom Tokenizer.